JulianBarraganG/ChessAdventure/README.md

+## Notes on Project

+This project was my pet project, in the summer between my first and second year on the bachelor.
+Although it has taught me a lot about OOB and structuring a project in Python, I must leave it behind.

+The reality of chess engines, is that performance is essential.

+In the future, I will most likely reimplement chess in C++ or C# with focus on performance, and implemented AI algorithms from scratch.

+However, another goal of mine is to do a Deep Reinforcement Learning chess engine, for which I will most likely be revisiting C++

+The current implementation is painfully slow, since it is mostly native Python.

 ### MiniMax Chess Engine

 This following chess engine is a private project of mine, which was built for the purposes of learning and a love for Chess and Machine Learning.